nbicocchi/learn-java-core/assets/slides/E7 - Java Exceptions.md

 ```

 ### Throwing unchecked exceptions
-Let's see how unchecked exceptions are thrown in a more real-life example.
 The  `Account`  class contains the method called  `deposit`, that adds the specified amount to the current balance.
 If the amount is not positive or exceeds the limit, the method throws an `IllegalArgumentException`.

 ```
 class Account {